hyperupcall-projects/sauerkraut/README.md

 ## Plans <!-- omit from toc -->

 - re-add watch mode (to _build_ and _serve_)
+- Add overlay to all pages to see info of some sort, what layout, dep tree, etc.
 - instead of rewriting something like `mathematics/mathematics.html` to `mathematics/index.html`, create a redirect at `index.html` instead.
 Or, just fix the thing so it only rewrites content files (.md not .cards.json).
 Related: autogenerate index.html
-- Something similar to flashcards, but only for words.
-Word association.
 - Blog RSS feed and fix tags/categories in dev server
 - later: Linter to always ensure trailing slash for local URLs
+- later: for each page autogenerate: references, backreferences, other meatdata, tags, etc.

 ## Introduction <!-- omit from toc -->